Dr-Groot/Dr-Groot/README.md

 ### I am a Self-learnt iOS Developer and Python Expert .
 Currently I am working as a iOS Software Developer at CROPSLY.
 - 🔭 I just tried to make a readme file for my github account.<br />
-- 🌱 I’m iOS Developer + Data Enthusiast.<br />
+- 🌱 I’m iOS and Flutter Developer .<br />
 - 👯 I’m wanting to create more awesome projects.<br />
 - 🥅 2023 Goals: Contribute more to Open Source projects.<br />
-- ⚡ Fun fact: I love to eat Cheesse Burger and Dev.
+- ⚡ Fun fact: I love to eat Cheesse Burger and Mobile Application devlopment.
 <br/>
 <br />